dgp1130/blog/src/www/posts/ctor.md

 ### Re-using a `ctor<T>`

 There is also the question of whether or not it is possible to reuse a `ctor<T>` to construct multiple subclasses.
-I would argue that conceptually it is fine, as there is nothing semantically wrong with that idea, but it might take extra work in the compiler to support that depending on how it is implemented under the hood.
+Conceptually this seems reasonable as there is nothing semantically wrong with that idea, but it might take extra work in the compiler to support that depending on how it is implemented under the hood.

 Being able to reuse a `ctor<T>` would mean the compiler could not construct the object in-place which may impact optimizations.
 It could also be possible to